-- Incipient ageing countries.
-Households containing older persons score worst for housing deficiencies (Paraguay, Bolivia, Guatemala and Nicaragua).
-The housing situation is quite critical because a substantial proportion of households containing older people are lacking in floors or walls, have no access to drinking water or suffer from overcrowding, which would justify a substantial number of initiatives to meet the needs of this social group. - Moderate ageing countries.
+- Moderate ageing countries.
 Mexico, Ecuador, Brazil and Panama have intermediate housing deficiency scores.
 In the first two, this is mainly because of inadequate access to drinking water.
-In Costa Rica and the Bolivarian Republic of Venezuela, conversely, there is a low index of housing deficiencies in households containing older people. - Moderate to advanced ageing countries.
-Housing indicators in Chile are positive, providing an opportunity to consolidate the housing situation of older people.
+In Costa Rica and the Bolivarian Republic of Venezuela, conversely, there is a low index of housing deficiencies in households containing older persons. - Moderate to advanced ageing countries.
+Housing indicators in Chile are positive, providing an opportunity to consolidate the housing situation of older persons.
 This means focusing housing programmes on the country's housing backlog. - Advanced ageing countries.
-In Uruguay, the housing deficiency index is low, meaning there is an opportunity to consolidate the housing situation of older people by means of targeted measures to deal with a housing backlog of moderate proportions.
+In Uruguay, the housing deficiency index is low, meaning there is an opportunity to consolidate the housing situation of older persons by means of targeted measures to deal with a housing backlog of moderate proportions.